LottieFiles/dotlottie-rs/README.md

 ## Build Instructions

-To build for all targets platforms, it would be best to use a Mac.
+To build for all target platforms, it would be best to use a Mac.
 You will also need GNU `make` installed, at a bare minimum.
-To ensure that your local machine has all the other necessary tools installed to perform the builds, run the following from the root of the repo:
+To ensure that your local machine has all the other necessary tools installed to build the project, run the following from the root of the repo:

 ```bash
 $ make mac-setup